Repertoire

 New Works for TDE

-Emily Sings by Don Skoog is a twelve-movement musical suite for soprano, flute, cello, and piano.
+Emily Sings by Don Skoog is an eleven-movement musical suite for soprano, flute, cello, and piano.
 The suite is based on her poems I Sing to Use the Waiting, A Thought Went Up My Mind Today, Touch Lightly Nature’s Sweet Guitar, Musicians Wrestle Everywhere, The Crickets Sang to Set the Sun, among others, as well as the words of Thomas Wentworth Higginson.
 It was written for the Dickinson Ensemble.

 TDE Legacy Repertoire